cunninghamp/cunninghamp.github.io/_posts/2016-10-17-powershell-invoke-expressions-spaces-in-path.md

   - PowerShell
 tags:
   - Invoke-Expression
+excerpt: "How to solve errors thrown when using PowerShell’s Invoke-Expression cmdlet for a path that contains spaces."
 ---

 One of the early bugs found in [Exchange Analyzer](https://exchangeanalyzer.com) was an error being thrown when the final HTML report was displayed.
 I had been developing the script in a folder path of *X:\Scripts\ExchangeAnalyzer*.
 In other words, a path with no spaces.
 Some of the early users then tried to run the script from a path such as *X:\Scripts\Exchange Analyzer* and reported errors.